bcchung-pages/bcchung-pages.github.io/_pages/researches.md

 Multi-media multi-path(MMMP) system is a system in which utilizes various networks simultaneously.
 It is expected that MMMP system can enhance communication speed, reliability, security of network.
-In this research, we focus on path selection in MMMP system.
+In this research, we focus on intelligent network control in MMMP system.
 Recurrent neural network(RNN) is applied to predict the network performance, according to the previous time-series network performance parameters.
 Moreover, we implemented testbed learning server to evaluate the performance of proposed algorithm.